 As it were, the form and formedness of things – artifacts, texts, and all that surrounds us – and the presumed intentionalities that lead to it have emerged into major discursive issues over the course of the last decades.
 Design, and the question of what makes ‘good design’ in particular, does not only concern the industries which hope for capitalizing on it, it is also a core topic in media discourse and, more recently, gained attraction to social and cultural studies.

 The topos of the “designed world” we seem to live in – reiterated in the initial quote not for the first time (e.g., see Wann 1995, backcover; Fry 1999, 6; see also Buchanan, Doordan and Margolin 2010 among many other references) – condenses an assumption that seems to be widely taken for granted in contemporary cultures: the world around us is made up by purpose and for purposes.
-Whether we like it or not:

-Design has gone viral. […] Design has become dangerously successful.
-(Colomina and Wigley 2016, 14; orig. emphasis)
+Whether we like it or not, “Design has gone viral. […] Design has become dangerously successful” (Colomina and Wigley 2016, 14; orig. emphasis).

 If anywhere, this statement seems to be true for academic discourse.
 Be it texts (Schriver 1997; Kress and Leeuwen 2021), buildings (Shelley 2016), commodities (Dutta 2009; Murphy and Wilf 2021a), societies (Resnick 2019), or even “humanity itself” (Drazin 2021, 34), the designedness of things and phenomena is construed as a central constituent of their social semiotics by an ever-growing number of scholars.
 Dedicated strands such as Social Semiotics (Kress and Leeuwen 2001; Kress and Leeuwen 2021) and Design Anthropology (e.g., Murphy and Wilf 2021a; Drazin 2021) set out to reveal how design thoroughly shapes the way we act and interact, and stress its immense cultural impact, assuming that “design is […] a fundamental human capacity and a primary source of social order” (Appadurai 2013, 254).
 Therefore: